vipin-io/reply-cat/README.md

 ---

-## 🚀 Why ReplyCat?
+## Why ReplyCat?

 Most email assistants either:
 - Auto-blast replies (like **LAMBDA**) with little control, or
 - Require training on your inbox (like **Panza**), slowing you down.

-**ReplyCat is different:**
+** ReplyCat is different:**
-- ⚡️ Instant setup—no training or archive scraping
+-  Instant setup—no training or archive scraping
-- 💬 One-click TL;DR + 3 AI reply options
+-  One-click TL;DR + 3 AI reply options
-- 🔐 100% local inference using Ollama (Phi-3 / Zephyr)
+-  100% local inference using Ollama (Phi-3 / Zephyr)
-- 🛡️ Gmail tokens stored in OS keychain (never touch frontend)
+-  Gmail tokens stored in OS keychain (never touch frontend)
-- 🌐 Works via a browser extension calling your local headless app
+-  Works via a browser extension calling your local headless app

 ---

-## 🔍 What Users Actually Want (from Reddit)
+## What Users Actually Want (from Reddit)

 > “I feel that is the thing I primarily need rather than AI-generated emails.”
 → ReplyCat starts with TL;DR, not blind drafts.